 Some of the training sessions try to go out in a group, of course at a level similar to yours.

-The distance and time you use in this training can be in the background while Priorices learn the technique of shooting in a group.
-Practice go to wheel, Do relays, keep the steady pace with the group, do not stay behind in the turns or in the starts.
+The distance and time you use in this training can be in the background while Priorities learn the technique of group shooting.
+Practice go to wheel, Do relays, keep the steady pace with the group, do not stay behind in turns or starts.

-These situations will occur in competition and may surprise you if you are not used to practicing them.
+These situations will occur in competition and can catch you by surprise if you are not used to practicing them.

-Also, we recommend you do perform some of the race training after cycling periodically, for example every 2 weeks.
+In addition, we recommend that you do do any of the race training after cycling periodically, for example every 2 weeks.

-If we do it very consistently, the race training will always be harmed by the fatigue of the bike, but do it with some frequency your legs and your body experience the change of position and muscle demand we need for the last segment and thus it will help keep the rhythms in competition.
+If we do it in a very constant way, the race training will always be affected by the fatigue of the bike, but doing it with some frequency your legs and your body experience the change of position and muscular demand that we need for the last segment and thus you It will help keep the rhythms in competition.

-Remember that we give you information about both speed and time used in the segments.
-Depending on your level and previous experience, you will be able to get closer to the lower or upper limit in terms of the time spent, and exceed the average guide speed.
-So it is always better to find a qualified person to guide you in your training to achieve the objectives.
+Remember that we give you indicative data on both speed and time spent on the segments.
+Depending on your level and previous experience, you may be closer to the lower or upper limit in terms of time spent, and exceed the average target speed.
+So it is always better to look for a qualified person to guide you in your training to achieve the stated objectives.